 - Licensing Issues

 Twenty-four percent of motorcycle riders involved in fatal crashes in 2012 were riding their vehicles without valid motorcycle licenses at the time of the collisions.

 - Impaired Riding

-States can use this type of information to help them find the right mix of rider education, enforcement and laws to decrease deaths and injuries resulting from motorcycle crashes.
-Current state approaches to address motorycle safety include:
+States use both national and statewide data to find the right mix of rider education, enforcement and laws to decrease deaths and injuries resulting from motorcycle crashes.